reviewandwrite/gatsby-starter-netlify-cms/src/pages/about/index.md

 I'm here to deliver, **`"mere words"`**

-This page essentially focuses on an unbiased construal of Booktok's favourite paperbacks with next to minor spoilers.
+###### This page essentially focuses on an unbiased construal of Booktok's favourite paperbacks with next to minor spoilers, i.e. you'll find detailed and descriptive--

+#  Book Reviews!

 Other than starkly reviewing publications....